Scott Copeland: LG Twins

-Return to Toronto
+Toronto Blue Jays (second stint)

-On July 24, Copeland signed a minor league contract with the Toronto Blue Jays, and was assigned to the Triple-A Buffalo Bisons.
+On July 24, 2016, Copeland signed a minor league contract to return the Toronto Blue Jays, and was assigned to the Triple–A Buffalo Bisons.
 He made nine starts for the Bisons, going 3–4 with a 3.04 ERA and 33 strikeouts in 501/3 innings.
+Copeland elected free agency following the season on November 7.

 Miami Marlins

 During the 2016 offseason, Copeland signed a minor league contract with the Miami Marlins.
 On April 14, 2017, while pitching for the Triple-A New Orleans Baby Cakes, Copeland pitched the first 7 innings of a combined no-hitter against the Iowa Cubs, with Hunter Cervenka pitching the 8th inning, and Brandon Cunniff pitching a perfect ninth.
-He elected free agency on November 6, 2017.
+In 26 starts for New Orleans, he posted a 9–11 record and 4.97 ERA with 118 strikeouts in 137 2/3 innings pitched.
+He elected free agency following the season on November 6.

-Somerset Patriots
+New York Mets

 On March 30, 2018, Copeland signed with the Somerset Patriots of the independent Atlantic League of Professional Baseball.

-New York Mets

-Copeland signed a minor league contract with the New York Mets on April 17, 2018.
-He was called up by the Mets on May 30, and designated for assignment on June 1.
-He cleared waivers and was assigned to the Double-A Binghamton Rumble Ponies.
-He elected free agency on October 2, 2018.
+However, he did not appear for Somerset, and signed a minor league contract with the New York Mets organization April 17.
+Copeland was called up by the Mets on May 30, and designated for assignment on June 1.
+He cleared waivers and was sent outright to the Double–A Binghamton Rumble Ponies on June 3.
+Copeland elected free agency on October 2.